• Skip to primary navigation

 Reply

 Hi!
-I’m Katy.
+I’m Katy (she/her).
 I’m an author, photographer, home cook, mixologist, Michigander, and lover of all things food and drink.
-I never turn down a good happy hour and believe that a couple hours of meal prep pays off for daaaaays.
+I never turn down a good happy hour and believe that everyone deserves a delicious drink.
 Follow me on Instagram to check out what I’m working on next!

 More about me →